ndd21/PHYS281/docs/demo-functions.md

 There are a couple of ways to make this slightly simpler, both of which use the ability to "unpack" a dictionary.

-A function can be defined to take a parameter named `**kwargs`.
-This is special syntax that means that when you use the function you can pass it any number of keyword arguments. `**kwargs` must be the final argument in your function, but you can have other positional and explicit keyword arguments before it.
+A function can be defined to take an argument named `**kwargs`.
+This is special syntax that means that when you use the function you can pass it any number of keyword arguments. `**kwargs` must be the final argument in your function definition, but you can have other positional and explicit keyword arguments before it.

-Within the function `kwargs` (without the two asterisks) is just a Python dictionary containing the keywords and their values as key-value pairs.
+Within the function `kwargs` (without the preceding two asterisks) is just a Python dictionary containing the keywords and their values as key-value pairs.

 If you know that you are only ever going to pass the additional keywords `"firstname"` and `"lastname"` to `anotherfunc` then you could do: